peter88213/nvhelp-de/source/export_menu.rst

 - Abschnittsnotizen

 .. note::
-   Only “normal” sections appear in the plot grid.
+   Only "normal" sections appear in the plot grid.
-   Abschnitts of the “Unbenutzt” type are omitted.
+   Abschnitts of the "Unbenutzt" type are omitted.

 Der Dateinamenszusatz lautet ``_grid_tmp``.